MelissaFlores2002/teamBuilder/README.md

 Goal: Polish, round corners, color palet, ect.
 Continue onto next views with code.

-What got finished ~
+What got finished ~ Home screen is completeed, created a class for the collection view cells, and finished the look of the home screen.

 Feedback on finished Login and Signup;
+Seems kind of complicated

 ​
 ## Week2 - Finish Features
 Day 1 -

-Goal:
+Goal: Have the user sign in and stay signed in as well as having the collection view mostly coded.

-What got finished ~
+What got finished ~ Finished all storyboard elements and segues, figured out a base color palet.

 Day 2 -